verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     :opt_param buf_size:
         *Only for unidirectional routing.*
         This is an optional parameter that specifies area of the buffer in minimum-width transistor area units.
-        If set to ``auto``, this value will be determined automatically from R values.
+        If set to ``auto``, this value will be determined automatically from the R value.
         This allows you to use timing models without R’s and C’s and still be able to measure area.

         **Default:** ``auto``